gilnam74/vex-sneppet/Codex.md

 2) Set shot frame range
 3) Create CHARACTERS and ENVIRONMENT geometry nodes.
 Add ROMA cache to CHARACTERS node, add CITY HDA to ENVIRONMENT node.
 4) Create materials HDA, rename to MATERIALS
-5) Get Sun, Sky and Fog
+5) Get Sun and Sky
 6) Get shot camera

-#### Lighting data (Sun, Sky and Fog) transfer between shots
+#### Lighting data (Sun and Sky) transfer between shots
-We can store lights in library <root3D>/lib/LIGHT and import this data into the shots.
+We can store lights in the library <root3D>/lib/LIGHT as HDA and import this data into the shots.
 How to transfer lights modifications between shots?

 # Pipeline developing notes
 Here we will record pipeline developing process